nodormu/print-on-demand-python-scripts-and-rust-bins/record-and-automate-keypresses-and-mouse/README.md

-Are you tired of old outdated UIs that a long overdue to be updated due to repetitively having to type and do the same mouse clicks over and over.
+Are you tired of old outdated UIs that are long overdue to be updated due to repetitively having to type and do the same mouse clicks over and over.
 Try this out.

 I used Ubuntu 24.04 LTS, but this should run on any OS with python installed that has a GUI and pynput installed.